illinois-cs415/illinois-cs415.github.io/_old_assignments/4creditProject.md

 2. **How big of a group can work in?** There's no limit as long as we decide the proposal is sufficient work for the group size.
 3. **Do we have to do a VR project?** No!
 But you should strongly consider it.
 It's a chance to work withe equipment not everyone has.
 4. **What equipment?** We have 9 Oculus Rift S HMDs, 3 Quest HMDs and 2 Quest 2 HMDs.
 These can be loaned out or hosted in a lab (we'll find one) if you lack a suitable development machine.
 5. **What are the non-VR options?** Yes!
 You can propse your own project.
-Details Below
+Details below.

 ## VR Projects

 Ideally, a VR project will be done as a team (the number of HMDs we have is limited).
 You can propose your own VR project or consider one of the sponsored projects below.
-Keeping the project simple is fine.

 ### VR Project Proposal

+The project proposal should be submitted as a link to a Google Doc.
+That doc link should have edit capability enabled so we can easily comment on the proposal.
+The proposal should meet the following expectations:
++ One page or less
++ List all group members by name and netid
++ One paragraph that gives an overview of the project (e.g. "We will implement a VR game in which the player searches for their phone which has fallen next to their car seat while driving.").
++ One paragraph stating what hardware platform you wish to target.
++ A rubric containing specific elements with points assigned that add up to 70 points.
+This should tell us what the key features are that we will grade
++ The rubric should include at least 3 features.
++ One of the features on the rubric should be Using Unreal Engine VR Best Practices and be worth 20 points.
+You can find the Best Practices guide [at this link](https://docs.unrealengine.com/4.26/en-US/SharingAndReleasing/XRDevelopment/VR/DevelopVR/ContentSetup).
+Just to be clear, we will not be super strict about grading this element.
+You just need to show an a good faith effort to conform to the guidelines.

+**Wait until you proposal is graded before starting the project!**

-### Sposnsored Projects
+## Sponsored Projects

-We have around several opportunities for teams of people to work with existing groups that have a VR project going. **These projects aill be available on a first-requrest basis.** This means that not everyone that requests a sponsored will for sure get the opportunity to work on it.
+We have around several opportunities for teams of people to work with existing groups that have a VR project going. **These projects will be available on a first-request basis.** This means that not everyone that requests a sponsored will for sure get the opportunity to work on it.

-#### Sponsored Project Request Process
+### Sponsored Project Request Process
+To request to work on a sponsored project, post to [CampusWire] visible only to course staff and using the `Sponsor Request` category.
+Include the following information:
+1. Name and netid of everyone asking to work on the project
+2. Which sponsored project you are requesting

+We will contact you within a few days of the request to let you know the result of the request.

+### List of Sponsored Projects

+1. Work with PointVR.
+See their project document here: [PDF]().
+More info about the group can be found here: [PointVR](https://icasu.illinois.edu/outreach/point-vr)
+2. Work on porting
+3.

 ## Proposing a Non-VR Project ##

-If you wish to to
+If you wish to propose a non-VR project you can do so in same way as a VR project...just without the VR specific elements of the proposal format.

 ### Proposal Guidelines
+The project proposal should be submitted as a link to a Google Doc.
+That doc link should have edit capability enabled so we can easily comment on the proposal.
+The proposal should meet the following expectations:
++ One page or less
++ List all group members by name and netid
++ One paragraph that gives an overview of the project (e.g. "We will implement a non-VR game in which the player searches for their phone which has fallen next to their car seat while driving.").
++ One paragraph stating what hardware platform you wish to target.
++ A rubric containing specific elements with points assigned that add up to 70 points.
+This should tell us what the key features are that we will grade
++ The rubric should include at least 3 features.

+**Wait until you proposal is graded before starting the project!**

 ## Deadlines

-### Proposal Submission

-### Project Submission

-**For this assignment ignore the submission instructions in the next section**
+**Oct 15 11:59 PM submit proposal on canvas.**

+**Dec 7 11:59 PMP submit project on canvas**